Football in Yemen

 Football in Yemen is run by the Yemen Football Association.
 The association administers the Yemen national football team, as well as the Yemeni League.

-Football (soccer) is the most popular sport in Yemen.
+Football is the most popular sport in Yemen.
 The Yemen national football team competes in the FIFA and AFC leagues.
-The country also hosts many football clubs that compete nationally and internationally.
+The country also hosts football clubs that compete nationally and internationally.

 Yemen hosted the 20th Arabian Gulf Cup in Aden in 2010.
-Yemen was thought to be the strongest competitor, but was defeated in the first three rounds.
+Yemen was defeated in the first three rounds.
 The development of football in Yemen is often thought to be held by back many of Yemen's internal problems such as terrorist attack threats, political tension between the North and South, an unstable economy, and a high illiteracy rate.

-The Yemeni national team has never won a championship, though it includes several renowned Arab players, including striker Ali Al-Nono who is the highest goal-scorer for the Yemeni League and has played in the top division of Bahrain and Syria.
+The Yemeni national team has never won a championship.

 Popularity

-Despite boasting a population of over 20,000,000 inhabitants, Yemen has only 9,200 registered players.
+Despite a population of over 20 million inhabitants, Yemen has only 9,200 registered players.
 Many of the clubs in the Yemeni League offer free admission to their matches, but despite this incentive attendance is declining and support is waning.
+Approximately 15% of the people in Yemen are considered football fans.